'Asussy'

 - Here's a Best Buy review from 2017, the comment section is mostly people dissapointed by it.

 - Ifixit repair guides (moderate).
-Not the exact model number I have, but everything is in the same place.
+Not the exact model number we have, but everything is in the same place.

 - UserBenchmark.com Asus Vivobook X541UJ Compatible Components List - might be useful, probably better to just use a search engine and find local sellers/websites though.